Things to Do at Puerto Princesa Subterranean River National Park

 Rock Formations

-Observe unique limestone formations that resemble various shapes including vegetables, animals, and religious figures, each with local names and legends
+Observe fascinating limestone formations that resemble various shapes including vegetables, animals, and religious figures, each with local names and legends

 Sabang Beach